2016 Race Details

 By following the appropriate Pace Bunny, you should be able to cross the line within your desired finish time!

-In 2013, we moved the Half Marathon and Marathon Finish Line to West Pender Street.
-We wanted you to enjoy a big Downtown finish, with thousands of spectators, entertainment, and a street festival.
+In 2013, we moved the Finish Line to West Pender Street.
+We wanted you to enjoy a big Downtown finish, with thousands of spectators, entertainment, and a finish line street festival.

 Please plan for all types of weather on Race Day.
 You should prepare for changes in the weather during the race as well as be properly equipped for post-race recovery.
 Consider checking warm and waterproof gear at Gear Check to be used later, or ask someone from your support crew to bring warm clothing to the Finish Line.
 Please note that Finish Line blankets will not be provided; while we hope for sunshine, we encourage you to bring warm post-race gear, which may include blankets.